muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 Note that making special cases of single-octet representations for 100 and 1000 is rationalized by their frequent use in decimalised currencies, where hundredths denominations are very common and thousanths are also used;
-this efficiency mainly is for the benefit of 2-tuple **Fraction** artifacts.
+this efficiency mainly is for the benefit of 2-tuple **Rational** artifacts.

 Examples: